Simas Jasaitis

-Simas Jasaitis (born 26 March 1982) is a Lithuanian professional basketball player who last played for BC Dzūkija of the Lithuania Basketball League (LKL).
+Simas Jasaitis (born 26 March 1982) is a Lithuanian professional basketball player.
 He also represented the Lithuanian national basketball team.

 Professional career

 Jasaitis' first team in the LKL was Sakalai during the 2000-2001 season.
 In the fall of 2001 he moved to Lietuvos rytas, and played there till 2006.
 In his first season with the club he was averaging 8 points and 3.6 rebounds per game.
 Jasaitis returned to Lietuvos Rytas on 31 December 2010.
 In July 2011 he signed a one-year deal with Türk Telekom B.K.
-On January 5, 2015 he went back to Lietuvos rytas.
+On 5 January 2015 he went back to Lietuvos rytas.

-On July 5, 2016, he signed with Victoria Libertas Pesaro.
+On 5 July 2016 he signed with Victoria Libertas Pesaro.

-On July 28, 2017 Jasaitis signed with BC Lietkabelis.
-On September 12, 2020, he signed with BC Dzūkija.
+On 28 July 2017 Jasaitis signed with BC Lietkabelis.
+On 12 September 2020 he signed with BC Dzūkija.

+On 27 May 2023 Jasaitis announced his retirement from professional basketball and was set to become an assistant coach for BC Mažeikiai in the 2023–24 season.
+However, the deal was cancelled as Jasaitis decided to continue his playing career with Orlandina Basket of the Italian third-tier Serie B.